wxcctechsummit/holcct2108/livelabs/Lab3Analyzer.md

 <iframe width="1024" height="576" src="https://youtube.com/embed/IiA0RYmgoIE?rel=0" title="Exercise 2.1 Execute Stock Reports" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Section Information**
+- Create a new AAR Agent Activity Realtime Report

 1. Create a new visualization in Analyzer as an `Agent Activity Record`
 2. Set this report as a Realtime Report with a Snapshot refresh rate of 3 seconds